UBC-MOAD/docs/compute-canada.rst

 #.
 Follow the :ref:`GitConfiguration` docs to create your :file:`$HOME/.gitconfig` Git configuration file.

 #.
-Compute Canada clusters use the :command:`module load` command to load software components.
+Alliance clusters use the :command:`module load` command to load software components.
-   On :kbd:`graham` the module loads that are required to build and run NEMO are:
+   On ``graham`` the module loads that are required to build and run NEMO are:

 .. code-block:: bash